Profilers

 is that

-it can only profiling at an functional/modular level, that is great for identifying hotspots in your code.
+it can only profile at a functional/modular level, which is great for identifying hotspots in your code.
 However,

-sometimes the cause of an computationally hotspot is a single line of code in a function, which will not be caught by
+sometimes the cause of a computational hotspot is a single line of code in a function, which will not be caught by

 cProfile

 .
-An example would be an simple index operations such as a[idx] = b
+An example would be a simple index operation such as a[idx] = b

 , which for large arrays and